Mejikano/Module-2-Challenge-StockAnalysis/README.md

 			```

 	3.The program does not handle errors i.e.
-		-Division by 0 will cause an exception/error - Start price could be 0, specially for new companies trading on the stock market
+		- Division by 0 will cause an exception/error - Start price could be 0, specially for new companies trading on the stock market
-		-Inputting sheet names with different format and/or non-existing sheets
+		- Inputting sheet names with different format and/or non-existing sheets

 		Proposed solution:
 			-Division by 0 can be handled catching errors or a similar approach as of the IFERROR formula learned before.